A SHORT HISTORY OF OMAN

 In 1967 oil was exported from Oman for the first time.
 Oil wealth transformed Oman from a poor country to a rich one.
 After 1970 the sultan modernized the country in what became known as the Omani Renaissance.
 In 1971 Oman joined the Arab league and the United Nations.
 In the years from 1970 to 2013 life expectancy in Oman greatly increased.
 In 2003 women in Oman were allowed to vote for the first time.

-Today revenue from oil is declining but the government of Oman is trying to diversify the economy.
+In the 2010s revenue from oil fell but the government of Oman tried to diversify the economy.
 Today Oman is a prosperous and developed country.
-Today the population of Oman is 3.3 million.
+In 2020 the population of Oman was 4.9 million.

 A brief history of Egypt